On PMU Data Integrity under GPS Spoofing Attacks: A Sparse Error Correction Framework: Problem formulation

 \section{Problem formulation}

 Throughout the paper, boldface lowercase letters (\textit{e.g.}, $\bf{x}$) denote vectors, boldface uppercase letters (\textit{e.g.}, $\bf{X}$) denote matrices and script letters (\textit{e.g.}, $\mathscr{X},\mathscr{A}$) denote sets.
+The symbols $\mathbb{R}$ and $\mathbb{C}$ are used to denote real number and complex number domains, respectively.
+For instance, an $n$-dimensional vector $\xbf$ in real domain is indicated by $\xbf\in\mathbb{R}^n$.
 The $l_p$ norm of $\bf{x}$ is denoted by $\|\xbf\|_p$.
-Furthermore, $|x|$, $\angle x$, and $x^*$ denote the absolute value, the angle, and the Hermitian transpose of the complex number $x$, respectively.
+Furthermore, $|x|$, $\angle x$, and $x^*$ denote the magnitude, the angle, and the Hermitian transpose of the complex number $x$, respectively.
 Moreover, for a sparse vector $\xbf$, $supp(\xbf)$ denotes the support of $\xbf$, which is the set of indices of nonzero entries in $\xbf$.
 In addition, $\Rmsc(\Hbf)$ and $\Nmsc(\Hbf)$ denote the range space and the null space of $\Hbf$ respectively.